 The examiner should independently examine all relevant mobile devices that may hold material evidence, especially those in use by a potentially distracted driver.
 Smartphones must be visually inspected for factory resets and device settings, in addition to passcode complexity and the layout of mobile apps on the home screen.

-Examination of the iPhone will recover text messages such as SMS, MMS, iMessages, and mobile messaging apps like Facebook Messager, Snapchat, and WhatsApp.
-Examination will also recover GPS device locations, driver activity and health data including steps, distance, stairs climbed, and possibly pulse beats per minute, and energy kilocalories.
-Examination of fitness trackers like Fitbit and digital watches like those from Apple and Garmin will also recover GPS device locations and similar activity and health data.
+iPhone examinations recover text messages such as SMS, MMS, iMessage, and mobile messaging apps like Facebook Messager, Snapchat, and WhatsApp.
+The examination will also recover GPS device locations, driver activity, and health data including steps, distance, stairs climbed, possibly pulse beats per minute, and energy kilocalories.
+Analysis of fitness trackers like Fitbit and digital watches like those from Apple and Garmin will also recover GPS device locations and similar activity and health data.

 When should mobile devices be examined for successful distracted driving evidence recovery?